Complexity classification of counting graph homomorphisms modulo a prime number

 \begin{proof} By grouping and permuting the factors we may assume that $k=\ell=2$ and $G_1$ is prime.
-If none of $G_1$ and $G_2$ is bipartite, then Lemma~\ref{lem:auto_dependency_r-thin} is Lemma~8.14 of \cite{ref:ProductOfGraphs}.
-We will consider the case when one or both of $G_1$ or $G_2$ are bipartite.
-We prove this by showing that if it is not the case that exactly one of $\vf_1$ and $\vf_2$ depends on $x_1$, then $G_1$ is not prime.
-Now, if $G_1$ or $G_2$ is bipartite, the graph $G_1 \diamond G_2$ is bipartite, hence the graph $H_1 \diamond H_2$ is bipartite.
-We denote the connected components of $S(G_1 \diamond G_2)$ by $S_L$ and $S_R$, and the connected components of $S(H_1 \diamond H_2)$ by $C_L$ and $C_R$ which correspond to the left and right parts of the bipartition.
+We prove the lemma by showing that if it is not the case that exactly one of $\vf_1$ and $\vf_2$ depends on $x_1$, then $G_1$ is not prime.
+More specifically, we represent the Cartesian skeletons of $G_1,G_2,H_1,H_2$ as Cartesian products of prime graphs and show that if both $\vf_1$ and $\vf_2$ depend on $x_1$, than those Cartesian products can be rearranged in such a way that $G_1$ can be further decomposed into a direct product.